tianlinxu312/Everything-about-LLMs/README.md

 ```
 Of course, quantization leads to information loss.
 This is a tradeoff between memory and accuracy.
 If needed, there's also an 8-bit option.

-As a result, we can fine tune a 7-billon-param model on a T4 GPU.
+As a result, we can fine tune a 7-billon-param model on a single T4 GPU.
 Check out the RAM usage during training:

 ![image](./imgs/GPU_usage.png)